muhammad-salem/ariia/README.md

  java - jar ariia.jar [-u] URL
-	-u	--url			[-u] add new link/url to download manager -i	--input-file		download from text file - list of urls -m	--metalink		download from  metal ink text/xml file - list of urls on deficient servers for the same downloadable file -r	--http-referer		set referer header for that link -ua	--user-agent		set user-agent header while download -H	--header		set one/more different header(s) for that link
+	-u	--url			[-u] add new link/url to download manager -i	--input-file		download from text file - list of urls -m	--meta-link		download from  metal ink text/xml file - list of urls on deficient servers for the same downloadable file -r	--http-referer		set referer header for that link -ua	--user-agent		set user-agent header while download -H	--header		set one/more different header(s) for that link